Aryaadkoli/My-travel-guide/README.md

 # My-travel-guide
+This is my first python project in college.
-This is a tkinter travel guide
+It is a travel guide made using tkinter gui.
-Run Welcome.py along with all other python files and images in the same folder.
+First download all the files into one folder and then run welcome.py